12 Signs to Know if Your Phone is Hacked

 Text messages have become a popular tool for hackers to trick users into doing something wrong and entering their phones.
 Hackers usually send messages to a bulk of phone numbers.
 These messages pretend to come from a reliable source and encourage people to download code or apps (malicious apps).

-In addition, they also contain links that often redirect them to a page that the hacker owns and either ask them to make a purchase or download some software.
-If you receive such messages on your phones, beware, as it is a major red flag of hacking.
+In addition, they often contain links that redirect users to a page that the hacker owns and ask them to make a purchase or download software.
+If you receive such messages on your phones, beware, as they are a major red flag of hacking.

 Unusually high data usage can be a possible sign of phone hacking.
-The malware, mining apps, or other tracking software runs in the background and consumes much of your mobile data.
-If you are not using your phone much but have noticed that your monthly data usage has already shot up, check your data usage per app.
+Malware, mining apps, or other tracking software run in the background and consume much of your mobile data.
+If you are not using your phone much but have noticed that your monthly data usage has increased, check your data usage per app.

 This way, you can learn about malware secretly transferring files to other parties and immediately delete those apps.